 The scene is just 2 minutes and you can see it on YouTube right on this spot:

-This is the text of the scene:
+This is the script of the scene:

 - Walk with me, John.
 I've been meaning to talk with you.
 The faculty is completing mid-year reviews.
 We're deciding which placement applications to support.